 July 10- 16, 2022

 Contact Heritage Tours at 901-527-3427 or [email protected]

 Bus Tour $100 - Due by March 15th

 Ida Bell Wells-Barnett was a Memphian.
 She lived in Memphis, Tennessee for 10 years as an educator, then a journalist, but most of all she stood up for justice.
 She deserves to be honored for her heroic stand against injustice that inspired change and challenged American societal ailments.
 She risked her life to oppose oppression, racism, and violence in America.
 Wells deserves to be recognized for her fight against segregation.
 The Plaza will be comprised of a life-sized bronze statue, a timeline of her legacy, an antique printing press, and a sculpture honoring her 3 friends,

 Plaza & Statue Location

-The Plaza will be located at the corner of Beale Street and 4th Street next to Historic First Baptist Beale which was the home of the newspaper where Ida B. Wells become a partner.
+The Plaza is located at the corner of Beale Street and 4th Street next to Historic First Baptist Beale which was the home of the newspaper where Ida B. Wells become a partner.

 Monday - Friday

 Sign up to stay up to date with our events and progress.